JabRef/user-documentation/en/GoogleScholarHelp.md

 ## Traffic limitations

 Google scholar can block "automated" crawls which generate too much traffic in a short time.
 JabRef uses a two-step approach to avoid this: JabRef displays at first a preview of the first page of entries returned by the server for each search.
 You can then choose which entries to fetch.
+The results are then displayed in the [import inspection window](ImportInspectionDialog).
+In case an error occurs, it is shown in a popup.

 However, after too much crawls JabRef --- or more correct: your IP address --- could be blocked.
 To unblock your IP, do a Google scholar search in your browser.
 You will be asked to show that you are not a robot (a CAPTCHA challenge).